WebAhead/master-reference/coursebook/prerequisites/image-carousel.md

 ![](https://i.imgur.com/zX9HfB0.gif)

 We'd like you to build an image carousel.
 Please write all the code yourself (so no libraries like jQuery or Bootstrap).
-Please build this in [CodePen](https://codepen.io/).
+We suggest you build this in [CodePen](https://codepen.io/) or a similar tool of your choice.

 ### Features